Fine-grained domain counting and percolation analysis in 2D lattice systems with linked-lists: Introduction

 We address two important problems in the physics of ultracold bosonic atoms in optical lattices using the algorithm.
-First, we study the quantum quench dynamics of bosons in the optical lattices from the Mott Insulator (MI) to the superfluid (SF) phase.
+First, we study the quantum quench dynamics of bosons in the optical lattices from the Mott insulator (MI) to the superfluid (SF) phase employing the time-dependent Gutzwiller mean-field theory.
 Using our method we identify the clusters or domains and show that the number of domains follows a power-law dependence on the quench rate.
 This is consistent with the Kibble-Zurek mechanism (KZM) \cite{kibble_76,kibble_80, zurek_85, zurek_96, delCampo_14}.
 It is to be mentioned that recent works on ultracold atoms have reported similar results in quantum quenches across different quantum phases \cite{shimizu_misf_18, shimizu_dwss_18, shimizu_dwsf_18, zhou_20}.
 Further, as to be expected, we show that the dependence of the defect density on the quench rate has the same power-law exponent as the number of domains.
-And, second, we study the critical properties in the Bose glass (BG) to SF transition of bosons in disordered optical lattices.
+The second study pertains to the critical properties of the Bose glass (BG) to SF transition of bosons in disordered optical lattices.
 The BG phase is insulating yet compressible and it is characterized by the SF {\em puddles} with an MI background \cite{fisher_89, buonsante_07, pollet_09, pal_19}.
 Using our method we compute the geometrical properties of the SF clusters.
 As mentioned, our fine-grained method stores locations of all the sites of a cluster.
 From this information, we calculate the percolation correlation length of the system across the BG-to-SF transition.
-As expected, the correlation length peaks at the transition point, and has power-law dependence on the reduced hopping strength.
-The critical exponent $\nu$ which quantifies the power-law reveals that the BG-to-SF transition belongs to the random site percolation universality class of 2D lattices.
+As expected, the correlation length peaks at the transition point and has power-law dependence on the reduced hopping strength.
+The critical exponent $\nu$ which quantifies the power law reveals that the BG-to-SF transition belongs to the universality class of 2D random percolation.
+We also compute the fractal dimension of the hulls of SF clusters near the transition point.